vsilaev/tascalate-concurrent/README.md

                  .thenApplyAsync(CheckType::doWork)
                  ...
                  .exceptionally(ExceptionHandlerService::handle);
-  return myPromise.undecorate(); // or myPromise.raw() in this case
+  return myPromise.unwrap(); // or myPromise.raw() in this case
 }
 ```

-The final operator in the function above - `undecorate()` removes the latest decorator applied, the `dependent(...)`.
+The final operator in the function above - `unwrap()` removes the latest decorator applied, the `dependent(...)`.
 Looking ahead, I should mention that `raw()` will remove _all_ the decorators applied.
 Yes, there are several possible - and the `dependent(...)` is just one of them.
 In the next chapters we discuss `defaultAsyncOn` decorator and later you will see custom decorators (the ones not directly bound to the `Promise` API as methods).

 ## 4. Wait!
 Wait!
 It's not cancellable!!!
 TDB - BlockingIO, usage of `java.nio` vs `java.io`, interrupting compute-intensive code.